 Eating a whole foods diet promotes skin health from the inside-out.
-Studies show that consuming tomatoes helps reduce susceptibility to sunburns.
-Research indicates that the powerful antioxidant lycopene, which is found in tomatoes, provides an extra level of protection against sun damage.
-When we eat tomato paste and similar tomato products, we are consuming the nutrients which naturally protect growing tomato plants from summer sun damage: lycopene, tocopherols (vitamin E).
+Studies show that consuming foods rich in the powerful antioxidant lycopene help reduce susceptibility to sunburns.
+Research indicates that the lycopene, which is found in tomatoes, watermelon, and red bell peppers, provides an extra level of protection against sun damage.
+When we eat tomato paste and similar tomato products, we are consuming the nutrients which naturally protect growing plants from sun damage.
 Thus, we benefit from its antioxidants in a similar manner.

-Additionally, foods rich in beta-carotene (carrots, yellow peppers, pumpkin, sweet potatoes), and lycopene (red fruits like watermelon, and tomatoes, above), and lutein (green leafy vegetables like spinach) protect your skin.
-Consume Omega-3 rich, essential fatty acids such as ground flax seeds, krill or fish oil to lubricate your cells, and nourish and rejuvenate the skin from the inside, out.
+Consume Omega-3 essential fatty acids such as ground flax seeds, krill or fish oil to lubricate your cells, and nourish and rejuvenate the skin from the inside, out.

 Several natural oils offer light sunscreen protection from ultraviolet radiation.
 Red raspberry seed oil and carrot seed oil both offer the highest SPF (sun protection factor) ranging from 38-40.
 Red Raspberry seed oil protects against UVA and UVB rays.
 Drops of red raspberry seed oil or carrot seed oil can be mixed with a carrier oil and applied topically to the skin as a light sunscreen.
 Coconut oil and olive oil are good carrier oils that naturally provide about an SPF 4.